Different Sleep Schedules — How to Get Everyone to Sleep

 Your bedtime routine for both of your children may not be identical, but it can involve everyone.
 Maybe your toddler and baby do their bath, teeth brushing, and a story together before bed.
 Whatever routine you use, be sure that it’s short enough that both children are able to go into bed drowsy but awake.

 This works especially well if you have two older children, say two toddlers, or a toddler and a preschooler.
-Often, you’ll find that their bedtimes are similar, so it makes sense to do the bedtime routine together.
+If their different sleep schedules are similar enough, do the bedtime routine together.
 This is also a great time to promote sibling bonding, perhaps by allowing a bath together, or having older sister help little brother into his pajamas.

 As an example, I used to read one “baby” book with both of my girls in my younger daughter’s room, and then my older daughter would go to her room and and choose a ‘big girl’ book while I put the baby in the crib.
 Once I’d settled the baby, I could then go to my older daughter’s room and read with her.
 It’s important to note that at this point, both of my children knew how to put themselves to sleep.